Tuesday, November 13, 2018

 Oracle Applications Java Color Scheme

-But in case you ever did or feel that it may happen in future, there is an easy remedy to avoid this.
+Well, personally I have not.
+But in case you ever did or feel that it may happen to you in future, there is an easy remedy to avoid this.
 Hence, one of the good reasons why Oracle Applications offer you different color schemes for different Oracle Application instances.
 Note that, this only applies to Oracle (Java) form.

 1. TEAL

-• suggests you are free to make any changes in this color/instance
+• Green color suggests that you are free to make any changes in this instance

 2. RED

-• suggests you should be careful during any actions in this color/instance
+• Red color suggests that you should proceed carefully in this instance

 3. SWAN

-• this color theme gets copied over to other instances after the instance clone is complete
+• This color theme profile typically gets copied over to other instances after the Clone

 1. Blue